 Fifth Stop: Valentia Island

-We opted to spend the night at Cul Cottage, a 200 year old Irish Cottage that overlooks Dingle Bay and the Blasket Islands.
-It has been restored to maintain its old world charm and echoes memories of years gone by.
-This cosy cottage with open turf fire and original settle seating is available to rent throughout the year.
+We opted to spend the night at Cul Cottage, a 200-year-old Irish Cottage that overlooks Dingle Bay and the Blasket Islands.
+It has been restored to maintain its old-world charm and echoes memories of years gone by.
+This cozy cottage with open turf fire and original settle seating is available to rent throughout the year.
 Inclusive of all the mod cons, it comprises of two bedrooms, sleeping four.

 Sixth Stop: Cahersiveen

 We left our cottage and went to see the ruin of what was once a 15th-century castle of MacCarty Mor.
 A few hundred meters on from Ballycarbery Castle is Cahergall Stone Fort, The 2,000-year-old walls of Ireland’s Leacanabuaile Ring Fort have withstood the test of time – without the aid of mortar or cement.

 Stone forts are believed to have served as protection for farmsteads.
 Visitors can walk up the stone stairways inside Cahergall Stone Fort to access the top of the structure.
 It was reconstructed and is in very good shape.
 Access is free.

 Tralee is the county town of Kerry and is a great introduction to the area’s massive touristic potential.
 The city boasts beautiful historic buildings and many great hotels, restaurants, and pubs.
 A visit to the Kerry County Museum will take you through thousands of years in the history of Kerry and Ireland.
 A show at Siamsa Tire, the National Folk Theatre of Ireland, is also a unique experience that you can only have here.